What are fast-growing shade trees, and what are the benefits of adding these to my yard?

 - Dark, textured trunk contrasts well with bright green foliage

-- Canopy spreads fast, providing shade even at early age
+- Fast-spreading canopy, providing shade even at early ages

-- Loves growing in full sun, hot areas
+- Loves growing in full sun and hot areas

-As previously discussed, shade trees may contribute to increased energy savings.
+As previously discussed, shade trees can contribute to increased energy savings.

-You’re probably thinking that’s great, but what about winter?
+Because of the increased shade in your yard, and your trees soaking up much of the heat that could hit your home, this results in a reduced need for air conditioning.
+You’re probably thinking "that’s great, but what about winter?"
 Glad you asked!
-Winter is no different, semi-evergreen trees, in particular, allow the sun to shine through its beautiful canopies, warming your house up.
+Winter is no different.
+Semi-evergreen and deciduous shade trees, in particular, allow the sun to shine through during the colder months, warming your house up.

-We recommend a mix of both evergreen trees and fast-growing shade trees for an optimal experience, increasing energy savings and increasing the value of your home.
+We recommend a mix of both fast-growing evergreen trees and deciduous shade trees for an optimal experience, increasing energy savings and improving the value of your home.

 The majority of single-story houses range from eighteen to twenty-foot peak height.
 So, anything above twenty feet tall will provide optimal shade for your yard, cutting electricity costs, and allowing a cool place for the dog to lay or children to play – all without picking up a nasty sunburn.

-We also have specimen trees which can be planted for an instant twenty-foot shade, a great way to start the summer.
+We also have specimen trees ready to be planted for an instant twenty-foot shade canopy, we can't think of a better way to start the summer!

 To view our choice of specimen trees, click here.